Safravo Logosafravo.com

 ngrok http 3000

-# Cloudflare Tunnel
+# Cloudflare Tunnel (stable URL, free)

 cloudflared tunnel --url http://localhost:3000

 Register the tunnel URL as your webhook endpoint in Settings → Webhooks.
 Update it whenever the tunnel restarts — the free tier of ngrok generates a new URL on every restart.
-Use a paid ngrok account or Cloudflare Tunnel for a stable URL.

 Deduplication